*You can also support these cafes and restaurants by buying a voucher or donating via SOS Cafe, website here.

 For more recipes from The Grille, visit their website here.

-No5 Church Lane's Head Chef, Trent Watson, is keeping busy during the COVID-19 lockdown by testing out some new dishes and keeping his lovely wife, Bianca, well fed (while she captures these images).
-The first recipe he has shared are these savoury Sourdough Pancakes, a take on a classic breakfast dish with the options to make it vegan.
+No5 Church Lane has shared are these savoury Sourdough Pancakes to keep you well-fed during lockdown, a take on a classic breakfast dish with the options to make it vegan.

 50g sourdough starter